arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='codeversioning'>Questions about code versioning:</a>

 * Why branching with Mercurial or git is easier than with SVN?
-* What are the pros and cons of Distributed Version Control Systems like git over Centralized ones like SVN?
+* What are the pros and cons of Distributed Version Control Systems like Git over Centralized ones like SVN?
-* Could you describe GitHubFLow and GitFlow workflows?
+* Could you describe GitHub Flow and GitFlow workflows?
 * What's a rebase?
 * Why merges are easier with Mercurial and git than with SVN and CVS?